elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-role-of-archaeology-and-history-in-understanding-material-artefacts.md

 url: /learn/education-studies/questions/what-is-the-role-of-archaeology-and-history-in-understanding-material-artefacts
 score: -1.0
 related_article1:
-    id: 165894
+    id: 165895
-    title: What is the significance of studying material, cultural, and social artefacts in the arts and humanities?
+    title: >-
+        How do the arts and humanities contribute to cultural understanding and societal critique?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-significance-of-studying-material-cultural-and-social-artefacts-in-the-arts-and-humanities
+    url: /learn/education-studies/questions/how-do-the-arts-and-humanities-contribute-to-cultural-understanding-and-societal-critique
 related_article2:
     id: 165890
+    title: >-
-    title: What are the essential skills needed for conducting independent research?
+        What are the essential skills needed for conducting independent research?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-essential-skills-needed-for-conducting-independent-research
 related_article3:
-    id: 165899
+    id: 165882
-    title: How can planning and scheduling improve a student's academic performance?
+    title: >-
+        What is the primary role of a university as a research institution?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-planning-and-scheduling-improve-a-students-academic-performance
+    url: /learn/education-studies/questions/what-is-the-primary-role-of-a-university-as-a-research-institution
 related_article4:
-    id: 165892
+    id: 165888
-    title: What are the key components of effective academic writing?
+    title: >-
+        Why is critical thinking considered essential in education, particularly in the arts and humanities?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-effective-academic-writing
+    url: /learn/education-studies/questions/why-is-critical-thinking-considered-essential-in-education-particularly-in-the-arts-and-humanities
 related_article5:
-    id: 165900
+    id: 165887
-    title: What are effective study techniques for exam preparation?
+    title: >-
+        How does lifelong learning contribute to the development of a research community?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-study-techniques-for-exam-preparation
+    url: /learn/education-studies/questions/how-does-lifelong-learning-contribute-to-the-development-of-a-research-community
 ---

 &nbsp;